ullaskunder3/Solution-to-graphics.h/README.md

           return 0;
       }
   ```
+ - Just `Ctrl+Shift+B` to run the build task you will get the executable file in build folder

+ OR

  Running the file using command in termainl:
   ```cmd
        g++ -o testfile example.cpp -lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32